 Beneficiaries and Trusts for Blended Families

-Another common circumstance among blended families is for each spouse to name the other as a beneficiary on accounts or pieces of real estate property.
+Another common circumstance among blended families is for each spouse to name the other as a beneficiary.
 Doing this will not allow the bank account, piece of property, or other assets to pass to anyone else, regardless of what their estate planning documents say.
 To avoid this, we recommend a trust.

 A trust can allow a spouse/parent to “rule from the grave.”
-Upon the death of the first spouse, half of the trust assets can be locked down and unavailable for the surviving spouse.
+Upon the death of the first spouse, half of the trust assets can be locked down.
+Consequently, this makes them unavailable for the surviving spouse.
 With this type of blended family estate planning, each spouse can have the assurance that their share of the trust assets (or one half) will pass to their children, grandchildren or any other person they wish.
 The remaining assets are used for the surviving spouse, and will then pass as that spouse wishes.

-At Michaelson & Associates, we help blended families, big families, small families, and more plan so their savings, home, and assets go the way they intend.
-We take the time to get to know you and your family, so we can develop a complete understanding of each spouse’s wishes and needs.
-If you have a blended family or complicated estate, contact us for a free consultation, and together, we can work through the best options for you and your family.
+At Michaelson Law, we help all kinds of families plan for their futures.
+We take the time to get to know you and your family.
+Doing this helps us to develop a complete understanding of each spouse’s wishes and needs.
+If you have a blended family or complicated estate, contact us, and together, we can create the best plan.